chenxin199305/fld/README.md

     - This file is used to define the input data for policy training with the offline task sampler.
 - A `gmm.pt` file is saved in the same folder, containing the Gaussian Mixture Model (GMM) of the latent parameters.
     - This file is used to define the input data distribution for policy training with the offline gmm task sampler.
 - A set of latent parameters is sampled and reconstructed to the original motion space.
-The decoded motion is saved in `resources/robots/mit_humanoid/datasets/decoded/motion_data.pt`.
+    - The decoded motion is saved in `resources/robots/mit_humanoid/datasets/decoded/motion_data.pt`.
     - Figure 1 shows the latent sample and the reconstructed motion trajectory.
     - Figure 2 shows the sampled latent parameters.
     - Figure 3 shows the latent manifold of the sampled trajectory, along with the original ones.
     - Figure 4 shows the GMM of the latent parameters.
 - Note that the motion contains only kinematic and proprioceptive information.
     - For visualization only, the global position and orientation of the robot base are approximated by integrating the velocity information with finite difference.
-    - Depending on the finite difference method and the intial states, the global position and orientation may be inaccurate and drift over time.
+    - Depending on the finite difference method and the initial states, the global position and orientation may be inaccurate and drift over time.

 ### Motion Visualization